 The Amarnath cave is a haven to an enshrined image of ice called the Shiva lingam formed naturally, which resembles Lord Shiva and hence this is one of the most important pilgrimages in India.
 The most significant reason why Amarnath is a such a sought-after place, this is a no-brainer absolutely.
 The cave is a haven for all the devotees wanting to seek blessings of the Mahadeva.

 Located at a height of 3133m, the Badrinath temple is a 15m black structure dating back to the Vedic Ages.
 The temple is dedicated to Vishnu, who is idolized as Badrinath and is a sanctified shrine for Indians.
 The temple is located in Garhwal hill in Chamoli district on the banks of Alaknanda River.
-It is one of the most visited pilgrimage centres in India.
-The image of the reigning deity worshiped in the temple is a black stone sculpture of Vishnu in the form of Badrinarayan.
+It is one of the most visited temples in India.
+The image of the reigning deity worshipped in the temple is a black stone sculpture of Vishnu in the form of Badrinarayan.
 The statue is considered by many Hindus to be a self-manifestation of Vishnu.

 Shree Jagannath Puri temple, one of the most majestic monuments of Odisha, was built by a famous king of Ganga Dynasty Ananta Varman Chodaganga Deva.
 This stunning Vaishnava temple, dating back to 12th century, enshrines Lord Jagannath, Devi Subhadra and Balabhadra.
+Jagannath Temple is among one of the most famous temples in India, primarily because of the famous Rath Yatra that happens once every year.

 It is believed that this temple is situated at the place where Lord Krishna was born and the result of many excavations has tried to prove this belief.